OpenClaw AI Review 2026: The Open-Source Personal AI Assistant That Actually Does Things

 $20+/mo

-How they differ in practice: Manus excels at deep, one-off research tasks and autonomous multi-step workflows in a cloud sandbox, but it lives in the cloud and is now part of Meta's ecosystem.
-Lindy is a polished no-code platform built for business workflow automation with vast app integrations, best suited for teams who want a managed service rather than a self-hosted tool.
-OpenClaw is the only option that is fully local, fully open source, works inside your existing chat apps, and can extend its own capabilities by writing new skills on the fly.
+How they differ in practice: Lindy is a polished no-code platform built for business workflow automation with a vast app-integration library, best suited for teams who want a managed service rather than a self-hosted tool.
+ChatGPT and the phone assistants are destinations you visit rather than agents that act continuously.
+OpenClaw is the only option here that is fully local, fully open source, works inside your existing chat apps, and can extend its own capabilities by writing new skills.
+It is doing something categorically different: not a chatbot you visit, but an agent that lives on your machine and operates on your behalf.
+That difference is the whole appeal, and, as the next section argues, the whole risk.

 Who Is OpenClaw For?